 Preponderance of Evidence – The standard of proof for adjudicating any sexual misconduct charge is a preponderance of the evidence standard.
 In other words, the evidence must show that it is more likely than not that the alleged sexual misconduct occurred.

-Reporting Party – a person who alleges a violation of the University’s Sexual Misconduct policy.
+Reporting Party – a person (s) who alleges a violation of the University’s Sexual Harassment policy.

-Responding Party – the individual responding to the allegations of a violation of the University’s Sexual Misconduct policy.
+Responding Party –a person (s) responding to the allegations of a violation of the University’s Sexual Harassment policy.

-Formal – resolution of a complaint by the Title IX Committee.
+Formal – resolution of a complaint by the Decision Maker.

-Informal – resolution of a complaint by the Title IX Coordinator or designee.
+Informal – resolution of a complaint by the Title IX Coordinator.

 Retaliation –Retaliation is defined as any adverse action or threat taken against an individual for filing a complaint of sexual misconduct, serving as a witness, or for participating in the investigation or resolution process.
 The University strictly prohibits retaliation.
 This includes any form of intimidation, threats, harassment, or any other conduct that would discourage a reasonable person from participating in protected activity, such as reporting sexual misconduct, seeking services, or receiving interim measures and accommodations.
 Retaliating against a person for participating in protected activity is a basis for disciplinary action, regardless of the outcome of the underlying complaint.
 Complaints of retaliation should be reported immediately to the Title IX Coordinator.